ARINC 818: ADVB container structure

 The ARINC 818 (ADVB) specification defines a “container” as a set of ADVB frames used to transport video.
 In other words, a video image and data is encapsulated into a “container” that spans many ADVB frames.
 The “payload” of each ADVB frame contains either data or video.
 Within a container, ARINC 818 defines objects that contain certain types of data.
 That is, certain ADVB frames within the container are part of an object.

 An example of how ARINC 818 transmits color XGA provides a good overview.
 XGA RGB requires ~141M bytes/s of data transfer (1024 pixels x 3 bytes per pixel x 768 lines x 60 Hz).
-Adding the protocol overhead and blanking time, a standard link rate of 2.125Gbit/s is required.
+Adding the protocol overhead and blanking time, a standard link rate of 2.125 Gbit/s is required.
 ARINC 818 “packetizes” video images into Fibre Channel frames.
 Each FC frame begins with a 4 byte ordered set, called an SOF (Start of Frame), and ends with an EOF (End of Frame), additionally, a 4 byte CRC is included for data integrity.
 The payload of the first ADVB frame in a sequence contains container header data that accompanies each video image.

 Each XGA video line requires 3072 bytes, which exceeds the maximum FC payload length, so each line is divided into two ADVB frames.
 Transporting an XGA image requires a “payload” of 1536 FC frames.
 Additionally, an ADVB header frame is added, making a total of 1537 FC frames.
 Idle characters are required between FC frames because they are used for synchronization between transmitters and receivers.

 Applications

 Although ARINC 818 was developed specifically for avionics applications, the protocol is already being used in sensor fusion applications where multiple sensor outputs are multiplexed onto a single high-speed link.
 Features added in ARINC 818-2 facilitate using ARINC 818 as a sensor interface.

 The ARINC 818 specification does not mandate which physical layer is to be used and implementations are done using both copper and fiber.
-Although the majority of implementation use fiber, low-speed implementations of ARINC 818 (1.0625Gbp to 6.375Gbit/s) sometimes use copper (twinax or TSP or coax).
+Although the majority of implementation use fiber, low-speed implementations of ARINC 818 (1.0625Gbp to 6.375 Gbit/s) sometimes use copper (twinax or TSP or coax).
 The most commonly, either 850 nm MM fiber (<500m) or 1310 nm SM fiber (up to 10 km) is used.
 ARINC 818 lends itself to applications that require few conductors (slip rings, turrets), low weight (aerospace), EMI resistance, or long-distance transmission (aerospace, ships).